-When you install the ExpressCluster X Builder on Windows machine, install it in a directory where you can access (read/write) by the security right granted to you.
+When you install the ExpressCluster X Builder, install it in a directory where you can access (read/write) by the security right granted to you.

-- When the ExpressCluster X Builder has already been installed, uninstall then install again, or install in another location. - 1.
-Set the Installation CD-ROM in the CD-ROM drive. - 2.
-Navigate to the \Linux\3.0\en\builder\ in the CD-ROM and execute the following:
+When the ExpressCluster X Builder has already been installed, uninstall then install again, or install in another location.

-expressclsbuilder-[version #]-[release #].linux.i686.exe - 3.
+- 1. Set the Installation CD-ROM in the CD-ROM drive. - 2.
+Navigate to the \Linux\3.1\en\builder\ in the CD-ROM and execute the following: expressclsbuilder-[version #]-[release #].linux.i686.exe - 3.
 The following dialog box is displayed.

 Specify an install folder and click Decompress.
-The default install folder is "Program Files".
-In the folder specified here, "CLUSTERPRO\clpbuilder-1" directory is created.
+The default install folder is Program Files.
+In the folder specified here, CLUSTERPRO\clpbuilder-1 directory is created.
 The Builder is installed in this directory.